 What color is water?

-Ordinarily we think of water as being blue in color.
 When artists paint bodies of water they generally color them blue or blue-green.
 While water does reflect blue-green light, noticeable in great depths, it should appear colorless as used in the home.